Planning a trip by bike

 - By zooming in you can also find TriMet transit points, if you want to combine a bike ride with bus or light rail.

-A clever app for iPhone or iPad that uses maps from local providers (all of Portland's Bike maps are included, plus many other municipalities and regions) and adds GPS to help you find where you are.
+A clever app that uses maps from local providers (all of Portland's Bike maps are included, plus many other municipalities and regions) and adds GPS to help you find where you are.
 Does not suggest a route, but lets you plan one, make notes on your map, etc. (small fee to download)

 Bike Maps from City of Portland